-The loss on marketable securities of \$2.6 million and \$4.8 million during 2012 and 2011, respectively, primarily related to the impairment of our investment in Independent News & Media PLC ("INM") during 2012 and 2011.
+The loss on marketable securities of \$2.6 million and \$4.8 million during 2012 and 2011, respectively, primarily related to the impairment of our investment in INM during 2012 and 2011.
 The fair value of INM was below cost for an extended period of time.
 As a result, we considered the guidance in ASC 320-10-S99 and reviewed the length of the time and the extent to which the market value was less than cost, the financial condition and the near-term prospects of the issuer.
 After this assessment, we concluded that the impairment at each date was other than temporary and recorded non-cash impairment charges to our investment in INM, as noted above.
+We obtained the financial information for our cost-basis investment and noted continued doubt of the investment's ability to continue as a going concern.
+After evaluating the financial condition of the investment, we concluded that the investment was other than temporarily impaired and recorded a non-cash impairment charge to that investment.